yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 1. Navigate to **Security > Access Control > Authentication**, then click **Enable Federated Authentication** to display the **Enable Federated Authentication** dialog.
 1. Choose PingOne identity provider.
 1. Enter the client ID and secret of the PingOne application you created.
 1. Enter the Authorization URL for your application.
-To obtain this, in your application on the **Configuration** tab, click **URLs**.
 1. Click **Enable**.

 You are redirected to sign in to your IdP to test the connection.
 Once test connection is successful, federated authentication is enabled.